AzL-4bit/AzL-4bit/README.md

 - 👋 Hi, I’m @AzL-4bit
 - 👀 I’m interested in robotics,automation and machine learning
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and javascript
+- familiar with python

 <!---
 AzL-4bit/AzL-4bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.